Skip to the main content.

 • Bringing new investors into an extension round can add a valuable source of fresh insight and advice from an experienced advisor.

-Cons of Extensions
+Cons of extensions

 • Equity financing requires a fresh valuation, which can work against you if you haven’t built a steady stream of revenue or assets.